 University Prizes to those achieving excellence in their mining relevant studies; and

-An annual donation to charities such as the Royal Flying Doctor Service, to assist in helping the communities in which many of our members operate and live.
+An annual donation to charities such as the St John, to assist in helping the communities in which many of our members operate and live.

 WA Mining Club members represent a wide cross section of the industry.
 Our members showcase and share their work, innovations and breakthroughs to their peers.